Adding structured results from queries

 Update the query

-Next, we'll modify the get_all_reviews_for_book
+Next, we will modify the get_all_reviews_for_book

-query to use the book_review_dto
+query to utilize the book_review_dto

-include both book and review information in a single query result.
+struct.
+This allows us to include both book and review information in a single query result.

 Open the src/main/queries.rell